 Enthusiastic bird spotters will delight in the Norfolk Broads.
 It’s a haven for birdlife, including grebes, herons and kingfishers, with Hickling Broad’s reedbeds and watermeadows home to bitterns, bearded tits and marsh harriers.

 At coastal Cley-next-the-sea you can spot redshank, avocet, spoonbills and terns, among others.
-The reserve’s excellent visitor centre has a café with a glorious panoramic view over the coast and provides telescopes for customers – for those wishing to combine a relaxing cuppa with their bird spotting pursuits.
+The reserve’s excellent visitor centre has a café with a glorious panoramic view over the coast.
+It also provides telescopes for customers – for those wishing to combine a relaxing cuppa with their bird spotting pursuits.

-With no hills to speak of, cycling in Norfolk is a breeze.
+With no hills to speak of, cycling is one of the best things to do in Norfolk.
 And a great way to take in the gorgeous countryside and coastline, with all those historic towns and pretty little country villages dotted along the way.
-Whether you want to just leisurely pootle on two wheels for the day, or get serious with a multi-day excursion, there are traffic-free cycle paths, off road trails and quiet lanes to explore.
+Whether you want to just leisurely pootle on two wheels for the day, or get serious with a multi-day excursion, there are traffic-free cycle paths, off-road trails and quiet lanes to explore.

 For a different kind of fun on two wheels, you can hire a Segway at Go Ape.
 These can handle all terrain, which means you can have fun tackling the bumpiest woodland tracks.
 But it’s the thrills and tree-top action involving zip wires, rope ladders and swings that Go Ape is best known for.
 As well as courses suitable for young kids, there are high-wire, adrenaline-inducing adventures for more confident apes.